Bobby Deol: Ensemble films and streaming projects (2018–2022)

 Deol had a supporting role in the action thriller Race 3 (2018), alongside Salman Khan and Anil Kapoor.
 Despite receiving negative reviews, it grossed ₹303 crore worldwide becoming the sixth highest-earning Hindi film of 2018.
 The threequel Yamla Pagla Deewana: Phir Se was his second release of the year, which tanked miserably at the box office repeating the fate of Yamla Pagla Deewana 2.

 The ensemble comedy Housefull 4 (2019) co-starring Akshay Kumar and Riteish Deshmukh, was Deol's subsequent film.
 It grossed ₹295 crore worldwide and became a superhit.
 He played a police officer in the Netflix film Class of '83 (2020).
 His performance earned him a Filmfare OTT Award for Best Actor in a Web Original Film nomination.
 In 2020, his web series Aashram premiered on MX Player original series where he played the character of Baba Nirala.
-Deol's role of an antagonist earned him much critical praise and two nominations for the Filmfare OTT Award for Best Actor in a Drama Series, and this made him repeat villainous roles in his next films Love Hostel (2022), which also featured Sanya Malhotra and Vikrant Massey, and Animal (2023).
+Deol's role of an antagonist earned him much critical praise and two nominations for the Filmfare OTT Award for Best Actor in a Drama Series, and this made him repeat villainous roles in his next films Love Hostel (2022), which also featured Sanya Malhotra and Vikrant Massey.